emgunn/Tesseract-Training-Automation/README.md

 =============
 Clone the langdata_lstm folder from https://github.com/tesseract-ocr/langdata_lstm into this directory.

-Each script has a short description on what it does.
+Each script has a short description of what it does.

+This model is equipped with Tesseract's best-data set.

+To reset the model, run reset_lstm.sh.

+More information on Tesseract can be found at https://github.com/tesseract-ocr/